-If you are interested in taking courses offered by the Mathematics department, you should consult the Mathematics Placement Exam within Moodle.
+If you are interested in taking courses offered by the Mathematics Department, you should consult the Mathematics Placement information within Moodle.
 Although not every student will need to take a placement exam, you will benefit from the information the Department has made available!

-How does placement in French, German, Italian, Spanish work?
+How does placement in Arabic, French, German, Italian, Latin and Spanish work?

-All four of these languages require students who have previously studied the language to complete a placement exam during the summer.
+All six of these languages require students who have previously studied the language to complete a placement exam during the summer.
 Faculty will evaluate the exams and contact students to inform them of their placement by the beginning of August.
 In all cases, remember that you are bound by the Bryn Mawr Honor Code and may not consult dictionaries, other websites or written materials during the online test.
 In addition, you are permitted to take the test only once, so follow the instructions below very carefully.

 French Essay: Students who are placed in French 005 or more advanced courses are asked to submit a 400-word essay (as a Word document, dictionary permitted, no translators or other assistance permitted) on any topic between July 14 and July 25.
 In addition, students placing into 005 or higher will be expected to speak to faculty at the Academic Fair during Customs Week and may be asked to do a more formal interview at that time.

 The online test consists of 100 multiple-choice questions and a paragraph on one of two topics.
 The first 40 questions relate to an audio recording.
-In additional to completing the placement exam, students are asked to meet with the German faculty at the Academic Fair for a brief and informal conversation in order to ascertain fluency and knowledge of German.
+In addition to completing the placement exam, students are asked to meet with the German faculty at the Academic Fair during Customs Week for a brief and informal conversation in order to ascertain fluency and knowledge of German.